gangulwar/Expense-Tracker-API/README.md

 ## Overview

-RESTful web service built with Spring Boot, using SQL for the database and provides endpoints for creating, updating, and retrieving expense records.
+RESTful web service built with Spring Boot, using MySQL for the database and provides endpoints for creating, updating, and retrieving expense records.

 ## Table of Contents